Campus Housing and Residency Requirement

 - students with children.

-- transfer students who have completed a total of 4 regular semesters, including their prior college experience, or 60 credits.
-(Students who have completed fewer than 4 regular semesters of college, or 60 credits, will be required to live on campus.)
+- transfer students who have completed a total of 2 regular semesters, including their prior college experience, or 30 credits.
+Students who have completed fewer than 2 regular semesters of college, or 30 credits, will be required to live on campus.

-Those seeking an exemption, please log into myHaven and use the Housing & Dining Self Service option.
+Those seeking an exemption should log in to myHaven and use the Housing & Dining Self Service option.
 Under applications you will find the Request for Exemption from Housing Requirement.

 Forms for Guests and Parents